-Let’s face it, resigning is awkward, and no one really likes doing it.
+Let’s face it, resigning is awkward, and no one likes doing it.
 There’s no single way to resign that’s perfect for everyone.
-However, there are several guidelines that’ll make the process as smooth as possible without jeopardizing business relationships.
+However, several guidelines will make the process smooth without jeopardising business relationships.

 If you need to quit your job and move on to another opportunity but aren’t sure how to go about it, keep reading!
-We’ll show you how to resign with confidence while preserving the business relationships you’ve developed.
+We’ll show you how to resign while preserving the business relationships you’ve developed confidently.

 I Quit!
 Your Guide on How to Resign the Right Way

-Planning how to resign from a job might seem a little intimidating at first.
+Planning how to resign from a job might initially seem a little intimidating.
 After all, you’ve put a lot of time and effort into your current position, and if it’s not working out, it can be scary to know exactly what to do.

 But it doesn’t have to be.
 We’ve outlined the steps that’ll take you from confused to confident.
 Let’s get started!